French

 FSL100H1 - Elementary French I

-An intensive basic course in spoken and written French for students who have no knowledge of French: comprehension, speaking, reading, and writing.
+An intensive basic course in spoken and written French for students who have absolutely no prior knowledge of French: comprehension, speaking, reading, and writing.

 Prerequisite: No previous knowledge of French.